Kunlong1994/lab3/Lab-#4.md

 ### 2. Force Sensitive Sensor

-The [FSR](http://en.wikipedia.org/wiki/Force-Sensing_Resistor) changes resistance—in this case, when pressure is applied to the FSR.
+The [FSR](http://en.wikipedia.org/wiki/Force-Sensing_Resistor) changes resistance — in this case when pressure is applied to the FSR.
 Here's the [datasheet](http://www.sparkfun.com/datasheets/Sensors/Pressure/fsrguide.pdf).
 We'll use a voltage divider with a 27kOhm resistor, using the analog input with the previous potentiometer code.

 [[images/forceResistor_schem.png]]

 **a.
 What resistance values do you see from your force sensor?**
 **b.
 What kind of relationship does the resistance have as a function of the force applied? (e.g., linear?)**
 **c.
-Can you change the LED fading code values so that you get the full range of output voltages from using your Flex sensor?
+Can you change the LED fading code values so that you get the full range of output voltages from using your FSR?

 ## Part C. Writing to the LCD
 Let's use your LCD screen to display some interesting information!
 There is a good deal of example code for playing with your LCD in the Arduino Examples: